oakstudios/mechanical-ragger/README.md

    <script src="@oakstudios/mechanical-ragger/web-component-auto-register"></script>
    ```

-   _OR import in JS and register the component manually_
+   _OR_ import in JS and register the component manually:

-   js:

    ```js
    import MechanicalRagger from "@oakstudios/mechanical-ragger/web-component";